A: Don't get yourself killed.

 Q: What does it mean when there is a "-DT", "-LP" or "-CA" after a call sign?

-"-DT" stands for Digital Television.
+A: "-DT" stands for Digital Television.
 During the transition from analog to digital TV, stations will broadcast both an analog signal and a digital signal.
 The station's call sign followed by "-DT" indicates that this is the digital signal for the station.

 "-LP" stands for Low Power and "-CA" stands for Class A. According to the Federal Communications Commission (FCC) web site, the Low Power Television Service (LPTV) was established by the FCC to provide opportunities for television service for locally-created and community-oriented programming.
 An LPTV station is limited to broadcasting at an effective radiated power of only 3 kilowatts for VHF channels and 150 kilowatts for UHF channels.
 LPTV stations MUST NOT cause interference to the reception of existing or future full-service television stations and must accept interference generated by such full-service stations.